 - Article 10.
 The Constitution of Tajikistan possesses supreme legal power, and its norms have direct application.
 Laws and other legal acts that are contrary to the Constitution do not have legal force.
 The government and all its organs, officials, citizens, and citizens’ associations are obligated to comply with and execute the Constitution and laws of the republic.
 International legal acts recognized by Tajikistan are a constituent part of the legal system of the republic.
 In the case of a discrepancy between the laws of the republic and recognized international legal acts, the norms of the international acts are applied.
 Laws and international legal acts recognized by Tajikistan enter into force after their official publication.

 - Article 28.
 Citizens have the right of association.
 Each citizen has the right to participate in the formation of political parties, trade unions, and other social associations, as well as voluntarily to join them and resign from them.
+Political parties help to shape and express the will of people based on political pluralism and participation in political life.
+Their structure and activities shall conform to democratic norms.

 - Article 29.
 Each citizen has the right to participate in lawfully established meetings, protests, demonstrations, and peaceful marches.
 No one may be forced to participate in these activities.